-During her financial review she is talked through her various accounts on the screen, with visual representations that she can manipulate and drill down into with a swipe, Jessica is also shown how each account has performed, and how her portfolio compares to peers with a similar level of savings and outgoings.
-She can ask the AI-based hologram complex questions, and he is able to answer them clearly and instantly.
+During her financial review she is talked through her various accounts on the screen, with visual representations that she can manipulate and drill down into with a swipe, as well as how they have performed and how her portfolio compares to some of her peers with a similar level of savings and outgoings.
+She can ask the Al-based hologram complex questions, and he is able to answer them clearly, instantly.
 She agrees to move some of her savings from an account with a low interest rate into a new savings product.

-With everything almost wrapped up with the review, the AI has noticed that she doesn't have car insurance with the bank, so it asks her when it is due for renewal.
+With everything almost wrapped up with the review, the AI behind the scenes has noticed that she doesn't have car insurance with the bank, so it asks her when it is due for renewal.
 "Tomorrow actually, it's on my list of things to do.
 But I'll be staying with my current car insurance provider - I get a discount through work," she says.
 "No problem, I'll remember not to ask the next time I see you," says the hologram courteously.
 "Have a good day."

-She does some of her work from a nearby sushi bar using her smartglasses to try and approve one of her customer's claims: most of the claims management is now handled by robotic process automation (RPAbut larger claims still require human checks and sign-off.
-She also receives a message from her employer's artificial-intelligence-based human resources system, asking if she would like a free physical check-up and spa retreat day - it's company policy to regularly check on employees' health and wellbeing.
+She does some of her work from a nearby sushi bar using her smartglasses to try and approve one of her customer's claims: most of the claims management is now handled by robotic process automation (RPA) but for larger claims there is still human checks and sign-off.
+She also receives a message from her employer's artificial-intelligence-based human resources system, asking if she would like a free physical check-up and spa retreat day - it's company policy to regularly check on employee's health and wellbeing.

-"Fujitsu is constantly reimagining the boundaries of what can be achieved with machine learning and artificial intelligence," said Andy Davis, Fujitsu's Head of Strategy & Growth, Workforce and Workspace Services.
+"Fujitsu is constantly pushing the boundaries of what can be achieved with machine learning and artificial intelligence," said Martin Smithen, Fujitsu's Head of Offerings and Capability, Digital Workplace Services EMEIA.
 "We see robotics not replacing jobs, but complementing them and freeing staff from doing more basic, repetitive tasks."

-On her way from the sushi bar back to the office she gets a video call on her smart glasses from her sister in Finland.
+On her way from the sushi bar back to the office she gets a video call on her smart glasses from her sister, in Finland.
 "We're completely snowed in here," her sister says, "but my bank won't let me shop for our groceries online until I update my iris scan, and my phone camera has packed up."
 "Oh no," says Jessica.
 "What are you going to do?"